 Customer entities (account, contact)

-The account and contact entities in Dynamics 365 for Customer Engagement apps are essential for identifying and managing customers, selling products and services, and providing superior service to the customers.
+The account and contact entities in Microsoft Dynamics 365 are essential for identifying and managing customers, selling products and services, and providing superior service to the customers.
 A customer address entity is used to store address and shipping information for a customer.

-The account entity is one of the entities in Dynamics 365 for Customer Engagement apps to which most other entities are attached or parented.
-In Dynamics 365 for Customer Engagement apps, an account represents a company with which the business unit has a relationship.
+The account entity is one of the entities in Microsoft Dynamics 365 to which most other entities are attached or parented.
+In Microsoft Dynamics 365, an account represents a company with which the business unit has a relationship.
 Information that is included in an account is all relevant contact information, company information, category, relationship type, and address information.
 Other information that applies includes the following items:

 An account can be a parent to almost any other entity.
 This includes another account.